Caren White is a Master Gardener and instructor at Home Gardeners School. She has been associated with Rutgers Gardens

 Planting bulbs is easy and rewarding.
 Spring flowering bulbs such as daffodils need only to be planted once for years of color.
 Summer flowering bulbs such as dahlias which need to be replanted every year in colder growing zones allow you the freedom of trying them in different spots in your garden every summer.

 First let’s talk about the different kinds of bulbs.
 The term “bulb” refers to several different types of fleshy underground plant parts.
 True bulbs look like onions, shaped like a Hershey’s Kiss with roots coming out of the bottom.
 They should be planted point up, roots down.
 Corms and tubers look like flattened bulbs with roots coming out of the bottom.
 They should be planted roots down.
 Tuberous roots look like fat roots.
 They should also be planted roots down.
 Rhizomes look like dried out roots and are usually planted partially submerged in the soil.
 Iris have rhizomes.
 Don’t worry if you can’t tell which end is which.
-Even planted upside down, bulbs will grow in the correct direction.
+Even planted upside down, rhizomes will grow in the correct direction.

 Before you begin planting your spring flowering bulbs, think about the “look” you are trying to achieve.
 Because there is almost nothing else growing in your garden in the spring, tulips, daffodils and other spring flowering bulbs look best in masses or drifts.
 Planted singly, they look forlorn.
 You want large groups of plants to make your garden look fuller.
 This requires large numbers of bulbs.
 Digging individual holes for each bulb is tedious, not to mention exhausting.
 Instead, dig large holes for groups of bulbs and trenches for your drifts.
 Plant groups of bulbs in odd numbers, i.e. 3 or 5 or 7, etc.